prividentity/PrivateIdentity-Oldd/Python-SDK.md

 4. delete: Deletes the enrollment of the user.

-5. compare: Compare two faces for verification (To be implemented).
+5. compare: Compare two faces for verification.

 ## PARAMETERS